Ask Apply EBP

 • What to note: This test requires a special strapping device.
 See the article for a description of how the strapping works, so you can create one for testing.

-For more on assessment, check out…
+For more on children with complex motor challenges, check out…

 References: